Simlipal National Park: Tigers

 The reserve is home to around 30 tigers as of 2025.
-Unlike other tiger reserves in India, Similipal is isolated and has no nearby tiger populations, making its tigers vulnerable to inbreeding and genetic mutations.
-The gene pool of the Similipal tiger population was greatly reduced in past years: 2014 saw the park home to just four individuals, and the majority of the current population is descended from those four.
+Unlike other tiger reserves in India, Simlipal is isolated and has no nearby tiger populations, making its tigers vulnerable to inbreeding and genetic mutations.
+The gene pool of the Simlipal tiger population was greatly reduced in past years: 2014 saw the park home to just four individuals, and the majority of the current population is descended from those four.

-As a result of inbreeding, Similipal's tigers show an unusually high occurrence of pseudo-melanism; about 37% of the park's population exhibits the recessive trait, which makes their coats appear predominately black rather than orange with black stripes.
-In 2024, conservationists relocated two female tigers from the Tadoba-Andhari reserve to Similipal in an attempt to introduce more genetic diversity to the tiger population.
+As a result of inbreeding, Simlipal's tigers show an unusually high occurrence of pseudo-melanism; about 37% of the park's population exhibits the recessive trait, which makes their coats appear predominately black rather than orange with black stripes.
+In 2024, conservationists relocated two female tigers from the Tadoba-Andhari reserve to Simlipal in an attempt to introduce more genetic diversity to the tiger population.

-Vegetation ecology of the Similipal biosphere reserve
+Vegetation ecology of Simlipal Biosphere Reserve

-Vegetation analysis of the forest ecosystem of Similipal Biosphere Reserve (SBR) was carried out at 10 sites to study changes in structure and composition in plant community distributed in the core (undisturbed) and buffer (disturbed) areas of the reserve.
+Vegetation analysis of the forest ecosystem of Simlipal Biosphere Reserve (SBR) was carried out at 10 sites to study changes in structure and composition in plant community distributed in the core (undisturbed) and buffer (disturbed) areas of the reserve.
 The study reveals a higher number of herbs and shrubs and a lower number of trees in the buffer area indicating greater anthropogenic disturbance.
 Total tree basal area varied from 48.7 to 78.61 m 2 ha -1 in the buffer area and 81.4 to 104.9 m 2 ha -1 in the core area.
 The density of saplings and seedlings was nearly equal both at the disturbed and undisturbed sites.
 However, the rate of conversion of saplings to trees was greater at undisturbed sites.
 The lower rate of conversion at disturbed sites is due to the removal of seedlings of most of the tree species.
 The high herb diversity (2.14 - 3.50) and low tree diversity (2.14 - 2.98) in buffer area is a result of environmental openings providing greater opportunity for the recruitment of herbs and shrubs.
 The presence of only a few individuals of major tree species in larger diameter classes and more in young diameter classes in buffer areas indicate that the plant community was subjected to disturbance and are in the regenerating stage.
 Greater fluctuation in the species / genus ratio in the herbaceous species at sites of the buffer area in comparison to core area has led to variation in developmental status of plant communities among the core and buffer areas of the reserve.
 However, the presence of the seedlings of dominant tree species in the buffer area may help in the restoration of the plant communities in the long-run, provided protection means are strengthened and biotic stress reduced.